everx-labs/ever-appkit-js/README.md

 ## Create Client Instance

-TON AppKit is built over core library.
+TON AppKit is built over [core JS library](https://github.com/tonlabs/ton-client-js/tree/master/packages/core).
 So you have to create an instance of `TonClient` to use it later with TON AppKit objects.

 ```javascript
 const client = new TonClient({